inivekin/abosa/abosa.typ

 #colbreak()
 #code(numbers: true, firstnumber: 2464)[```none
-But strobe o dark lines cause each flash when unseen winds sweep lanterns' sway an low-entropic cell charge cache through gaps in body blink tae say,
+But strobe o dark lines in each flash, when unseen winds sweep lanterns' sway, have low-entropic cell charge cache, through gaps in body, blink tae say,
-"If shift o swaying lights can scare, when lanterns carried all alone, know duty tae shine you can share, that power need nae stay your own."
+"I see when light pings metal strings, life can be sparse, can be hollow, a light in swing brings life tae things, wi both reflection an shadow.
-I see when light pings metal strings, life can be sparse, can be hollow, a light in swing brings life tae things, wi both reflection an shadow.
+You searched fae unavoidable,
-I searched fae unavoidable,
+ignored what passes fleetingly, spent your effort keeping stable what barrels on unceasingly.
-ignored what passes fleetingly, spent my effort keeping stable what barrels on unceasingly.
+If shift o swaying lights can scare, when lanterns carried all alone, know duty tae shine you can share, that power need nae stay your own."
 Am foolish, I forgot you're wise tae inner workings I nae show, thought I'd surprise wi dropped disguise,